ridernator/folly/README.md

 * Apache HttpClient      : http://mvnrepository.com/artifact/org.apache.httpcomponents/httpclient
 * Gson                   : http://mvnrepository.com/artifact/com.google.code.gson/gson

-These can be downloaded with the downloadDependencies.sh scrip in the scripts folder
+These can be downloaded with the downloadDependencies.sh script in the scripts folder

 **Usage :**